Helperbird/website/src/pages/blog/top-productivity-extensions-for-safari.md

 ---
 layout: templates/blog_post.liquid
-title: Top Productivity Extensions for Safari  | Helperbird
+title: Top Productivity Extensions for Safari
 description: As a business owner, you already know that the key to success is efficiency.
 You need to be able to get the job done quickly and accurately, in order to maximize your time and resources.
 keywords:
   Dyslexia software, Reader Mode for Google Chrome, Voice typing for chrome, Text to speech for